Algorithmic Accountability

 Treaty-Informed Bias Analysis

 Model fairness in Aotearoa New Zealand requires analysis that goes beyond generic protected-class testing.
-We assess training data representativeness for Maori and Pacific populations, identify proxy variables that encode historical disadvantage, and measure outcome equity in ways that are meaningful under Te Tiriti obligations.
+We assess training data representativeness for Māori and Pacific populations, identify proxy variables that encode historical disadvantage, and measure outcome equity in ways that are meaningful under Te Tiriti o Waitangi obligations.
+This approach reflects Māori data sovereignty principles and ensures your models support equitable outcomes for all New Zealanders.

 Cross-Statute Integration